jojo2357/GitHub-Views-Logger/README.md

 ### Windows:
 * run `run_windows_github_traffic_logger.bat` the way you would run any executeable
 * type in your username and password when asked
+* program will ask if you want to make charts of the data. type Y if you want it to, and N if you do not
 * the program will ask if you want to set up a scheduled task that will run with your username and password every week on sunday at 20:00. type Y if you want that, N if you do not
 * profit
 ### Mac/Linux: